 The concept combines French techniques with British produce.

 Orrery by Pierre Minotti is heading to Marylebone, London.
-Opening on 26 March, this marks a new chapter for the much-loved restaurant.
+Opening soon, this marks a new chapter for the much-loved restaurant.
 The concept combines classical French technique with the finest British seasonal produce.

 The design honours Orrery’s origins.
 When Sir Terence Conran opened the restaurant in 1997, he drew inspiration from intricate clockwork models of the solar system.
 Mirrors reflect tall windows to create the illusion of infinite space, and rich velvets, voile curtains, dark woods as well as rose marble bring a contemporary softness.
 Floating drapes carve intimacy from grandeur, and gentle lighting ensures the spotlight remains on the plate.

 The menu bridges France and Britain, and it will change with the seasons.
-Bouillabaisse brings Cornish mackerel together with saffron broth and sea urchin.
-Galette Bretonne celebrates spring with morels, wild garlic and buckwheat.
-Le Saint Pierre de Plymouth pairs John Dory with brown crab, fresh peas and lemon verbena.
+Dishes include Bouillabaisse, a cold Provençal fish stew with Cornish mackerel, finger lime, Espelette pepper, and Isle of Wight sea urchin; Galette Bretonne with morel, wild garlic, and buckwheat; Le Saint Pierre de Plymouth, which combines John Dory with brown crab, fresh pea, and lemon verbena; and Quail, cooked with black trumpet mushrooms, foie gras farce, chestnut gnocchi, and English asparagus.

 Check in with FACT for the best things to do in London.